Membership fees for the upcoming 2014-15 season are now due.

 Please read the following information carefully to renew your membership and make payment online via credit card.

 Before paying your Annual Membership Fee(s), you must confirm or update your membership and contact details via Surf Life Saving Australia's online Membership Database at http://www.lifesavingonline.com.au.
-Once you have 'renewed' your membership details via Lifesaving Online, please return to this site to process your membership payment.
-(If you are using Lifesaving Online for the first time, please follow the instructions provided to create a new account).
+Once you have 'renewed' your membership details via Lifesaving Online, you will need to make payment via the SLSA payment gateway.
+If you are using Lifesaving Online for the first time, please follow these instructions to create a new account and make payment.

 Working with Children Check Information